sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 3**

-Most important are 1 and 3.
+The ones to be prioritized are 1 and 3.

-As we discussed it is very important to keep the domain and infrastructure separated for the testability.
+Option 1: As we discussed in the chapter, it is very important to keep the domain and infrastructure separated for the testability.
+How would you write an unit test to a piece of code that contains business rules and talks to a database?
-This can be done, for example, by using Ports and Adapters.

-Static methods that manipulate state are effectively Singletons and so can introduce implicit runtime dependencies that are difficult to control and so difficult to test.
-They are best used for helper methods where they either return a new result, packaging up constructors, or return a value based on their inputs.
-Otherwise, look for a non-static technique, such as calling an instance methods on some kind of context object.

-For a unit test, we're not concerned about the scale of the real data table, we need to know whether this functionality works in isolation.
-That said, if these lists are likely to be very large, we should prepare for that in our design and run some integration stress tests for scale.

-If you find yourself creating a lot of mocks to test a class, because it has a lot of dependencies, that usually a sign that there are missing concepts in the code that would encapsulate some of those dependencies.
-It's time to step back and take another look at the design.
+Option 3: Static methods are not easy to be stubbed/mocked.
+Mockito, for example, does not mock static methods.

+Regarding the other alternatives:

+Option 2: Given that the focus is to write unit tests, dependencies such as databased will be mocked.
+The size of the database, thus, does not matter.

+Option 4: Classes with many attributes and fields do require extra effort to be tested.
+After all, the tester has to instantiate and set values for all these fields.
+However, this does not really prevent you from writing tests.

 **Exercise 4**